How to Use the Amex Serve Card Like a Checking Account

 - Deposits to your account are free if done electronically.
 The standard card features a fee for cash deposits, but the FREE Reloads card offers over 45,000 locations for fee-free deposits.

 The Amex Serve card comes in three varieties.

 - The Standard Serve card, which is a low-cost prepaid card useful for receiving pay, making purchases, and paying bills.
 This may be the best option for W-2 employees and freelancers who primarily get paid by check or with electronic deposits.

 - The FREE Reloads card, which offers free cash deposits with a monthly fee of $4.95.
 This option may make sense for those who have no bank account and primarily earn wages in cash.

 - The Cash Back card, which offers 1 percent back on purchases and features a monthly fee of $5.95.
-Cash back rewards are virtually nonexistent with debit cards—especially prepaid cards—so this is a unique offering.
+Cashback rewards are virtually nonexistent with debit cards—especially prepaid cards—so this is a unique offering.
 The Cash Back card may make sense for those who load and spend large amounts.

 The Amex Serve card is one of the most affordable prepaid cards available, and it’s packed with useful features.
 Still, it’s always helpful to understand the downside.

-American Express cards are accepted at countless online and brick and mortar merchants.
+American Express cards are accepted at countless online and brick-and-mortar merchants.
 But some retailers choose not to take Amex.
 Occasionally, you may need to find an alternate way to pay.

-Mobile check deposits to your Serve account typically require a ten-day wait before you can access the funds.
+Mobile check deposits to your Serve account typically require a 10-day wait before you can access the funds.
 Most banks make funds available faster than that, and you may experience problems if you don’t keep extra cash on hand.
 Amex will expedite check deposits—with potential same-day availability—for a fee.